 The Gift of Fresh.
 Fresh legs.
 Fresh, hydrated everything when they're on a long walk or hike.
 The gift that makes it so easy and convenient to take a sip of water before they need it.
 They'll think of you when they're in beautiful places.

 The Gift of the Future.
 Totally free, totally clean, totally cool energy.
 The Little LED Lantern That Could - a delightful, illuminating decoration.
 And the D-Light - a tiny and bright emergency backup system.
-Both spend the day sunbathing and storing sunlight in a little battery; and it lights up when the sun goes down.
+Both spend the day sunbathing and storing sunlight in a little battery.
+One lights up when the sun goes down.
 The other lights up and/or recharges your phone, tablet or laptop anywhere, anytime.
 Profoundly cool gifts of this-is-how-it's-going-to-be-someday.

 The Gift of Growing.
 Fresh herbs.
 They take so little.
 They give so much.
 Whether she's a veteran herb gardener or he can't remember the last time he touched actual soil, this gift improves with age.
 Because the growing is as good as the eating.
 And the eating's great.
 Not to mention the aromatherapy.

 The Gift of Knowledge.
 From people who really know.
 How to cook.
-Five great cookbooks for five very different reasons.
-For five very different people on your gift list.
+Six great cookbooks for six very different reasons.
+For six very different people on your gift list.

 The Gift of Revelation.
 Pizza.
 The big cooking revelation.
 Watching flour and water become pizza dough.
 Watching pizza dough become a pizza crust.
 In your own oven.
 In your own kitchen.
 If I can do this, you and everyone you know can, too.
 Give a very cool kit of inexpensive tools that enable amazement and hundreds of wonderful meals.

 The Gift of Sparkle.
 Sparkling water.
 Blow-your-own-bubbles for Better Cheaper seltzer and soda pop.
 The gift that improves health, saves money and prevents planetary wear and tear.

 The Gift of Strength.
 Better Cheaper Stronger for $30.
 A set of resistance tubes that weighs next to nothing and take up next to no space.
 They let you "weight train" without weights.
 Perfect for anybody who can't stand lifting weights.
 Like me.
 P.S.
 I already have these.
 But thanks, anyway.